 The positive side of the LED is the Anode and the negative side is the Cathode.
-Current flows from the anode to the cathode and never in the other direction, so it is important to know how to tell your anode and cathode apart.
-For surface mount LEDs this is easy as the connections are labeled for you, but for 5mm LEDs you need to look for the longer lead which is the anode (positive), take a look at Figure 3 below.
+Current flows from the anode to the cathode and never in the other direction, so it is important to know how to tell the anode and cathode apart.
+For surface mount LEDs this is easy as the connections are labeled, but for 5mm LEDs ook for the longer lead which is the anode (positive), take a look at Figure 3 below.

 One of the great things about LEDs is the different options and kinds of light you can get from them.

 Correlated Color Temperature (CCT) is the process of creating different white light at different temperatures.
 Color temperature is specified in degrees Kelvin (K), which is a temperature scale in which zero occurs at absolute zero and each degree equals one Kelvin.
-The lower temperatures from 3,000K to 4,500K tend to be a warmer to neutral white whereas the higher temps 5,000K+ are the cool whites, also known as ‘daylight white’.
+The lower temperatures from 3,000K to 4,500K tend to be a warmer to neutral white.
+The higher temps 5,000K+ are the cool whites, also known as ‘daylight white’.

 For colors, what really matter is the wavelength in nanometers (nm).
 For certain applications colors are needed for the visual effect, but sometimes certain wavelengths are needed for applications like curing, growing, reef tank lighting, and much more.
 See Fig. 4 for an idea of what wavelengths and temperatures produce certain colors.